hazae41/network-ws-to-tcp-proxy/README.md

 **Each payment MUST contains at maximum 10 secrets with a minimum total value of 65536 wei**

-It will return your new balance as a decimal bigint string
+It will return the amount added to your balance as a decimal bigint string

 ```tsx
 {